chrisdjscott/globus_sync_directory/README.md

 ### For each directory you want to synchronise

-**Not finished yet**

-1. Create source and destination shared globus collections
+Create source and destination shared globus collections

+1. Locate the directory of the shared collection in the Globus file manager on your endpoint (this will be the directory that contains the directories to be synchronised as subdirectories): [https://app.globus.org/file-manager](https://app.globus.org/file-manager)
 2. Share the collections with the app we created above: *<CLIENT_ID>@clients.auth.globus.org*
 3. Put the collection endpoint ids and path to the directory to share within the src collection into the config file

+## Running

+TODO